eboto/Conductor/README.md

 @end
 ```

 Pretty simple, right?
 CDOperation takes care of wrapping everything you do in an autorelease pool, so no need to worry about that.
-No need to worry about whether or not you use `-(void)start` or `-(void)main`, or worrying about making sure you have done proper KVO for `isReady` or `isFinished`; that work for you.
+No need to worry about whether or not you use `-(void)start` or `-(void)main`, or worrying about making sure you have done proper KVO for `isReady` or `isFinished`; that work is done for you.
 Just worry about running the task you want to run!

 ### Adding Operations